 Listed below are different types of mold you can find in your home.
 If you are unsure about which type of mold you have, call a professional from AMC911 today for a free inspection.

-1. Stachbotrys: The most deadly mold of all, stachbotrys (also known as black mold) is tied to a wide range of illnesses and diseases including hay fever, liver damage, pulmonary edema, brain damage, nerve damage, and even death.
+1. Stachybotrys: The most deadly mold of all, Stachybotrys (also known as black mold) is tied to a wide range of illnesses and diseases including hay fever, liver damage, pulmonary edema, brain damage, nerve damage, and even death.
 People with weak immune systems such as small children and the elderly are especially prone to disease when these toxins are present.
 You can detect this mold by its strong odor and find it in consistently wet areas such as bathroom tile.

 2. Fusarium: This white or yellow mold grows extremely quickly in wet conditions.
 You will mostly find it on wet carpets, wet drywall, in standing water, air vents, or humidifiers.
 Fusarium is a very harmful mycotoxin mold that should be removed immediately.

-4. Aspergillus: A common household mold, aspergillus thrives in warm and damp indoor environments and is usually allergenic.
-However, some types of aspergillus have been found to cause cancer.
+4. Aspergillus: A common household mold, Aspergillus thrives in warm and damp indoor environments and is usually allergenic.
+However, some types of Aspergillus have been found to cause cancer.
 You will typically find this type of mold in dark green patches on ceilings, walls, and even furniture.

 You may have heard of several ways to quickly get rid of mold in your home – including using toxic chemicals like bleach.
 Using bleach and other toxic chemicals to get rid of mold will provide its own dangers – especially if you have young children and pets.
 As much as you don’t want to expose your family to mold, you don’t want to expose them to high volumes of bleach either.

-Atlas Master Companies has an alternative mold remediation solution that has proved to be effective and much safer than bleach: called concrobium.
+Atlas Master Companies has an alternative mold remediation solution that has proved to be effective and much safer than bleach: called Concrobium.

-Once the mold is treated with concrobium, we can restore the damage done to your basement, crawl space, or other area of your home.
+Once the mold is treated with Concrobium, we can restore the damage done to your basement, crawl space, or other areas of your home.
 In many cases, mold has caused structural damage to crawl space supports or beams, and may even have eaten away at your drywall or ceilings.
 Our expert team can replace any damaged parts of your home with the highest products on the market today.

-At Atlas Masters, we believe that every Virginia homeowner deserves quality repair solutions at an affordable rate.
+At Atlas Master Companies, we believe that every Virginia homeowner deserves quality repair solutions at an affordable rate.
 We truly care about our customers, their homes, and their lifestyle.
 While working with us, you will discover a whole new meaning to customer service and satisfaction.
 Our team wants to provide you with the best mold remediation and crawl space repair solution in Virginia – and we are ready to serve you in the Hampton Roads and Virginia Beach area.
 Give us a call today to get started with your free inspection and estimate.